-Lhasa Namtso Lake Trek- 9 Nights 10 Days is a kind of full of trekking and driving.
+Namtso, the second biggest salt lake in Tibet which located about 210 Kilometers north of Lhasa.
+Lhasa Namtso Lake Trek is fairly rugged off-the-beaten-path but considered one of the rewarding treks in Tibet.
+During the trek, you will get an opportunity to see the nomads on the move their Yak herds and get the flavor of Tibetan's high grasslands.
+Lhasa Namtso Lake Trek (10 Days) is kind of full of trekking and driving.
 Best for those who love to camp and walk in the midst of beautiful mountains, up and down the hills, this tour offers you a great prospect to get along with nature.
 The whole time you are on this tour; you will be very close to nature and you will practice a feeling second to no other when you watch the wonderful view of Namtso Lake.
-During this Lhasa Namtso Lake Trek, you walk and drive along the beautiful turquoise lakes in the highest part of the world and when you move through the glacier valley in the Tibetan Plateau.
-Alternatively, you can take your flight back to another destination from Lhasa if you no longer wish to drive to EBC via friendship highway, and this shortens your trip as well.
+During the course of the Lhasa Namtso Lake…

-Lhasa Namtso Lake Trek- 9 Nights 10 Days is a kind of full of trekking and driving.
+Lhasa Namtso Lake Trek (10 Days) is kind of full of trekking and driving.
 Best for those who love to camp and walk in the midst of beautiful mountains, up and down the hills, this tour offers you a great prospect to get along with nature.
 The whole time you are on this tour; you will be very close to nature and you will practice a feeling second to no other when you watch the wonderful view of Namtso Lake.
-During this Lhasa Namtso Lake Trek, you walk and drive along the beautiful turquoise lakes in the highest part of the world and when you move through the glacier valley in the Tibetan Plateau.
+During the course of the Lhasa Namtso Lake Trek Itinerary, you walk and drive along the beautiful turquoise lakes in the highest part of the world and when you move through the glacier valley in the Tibetan Plateau.

 Alternatively, you can take your flight back to another destination from Lhasa if you no longer wish to drive to EBC via friendship highway, and this shortens your trip as well.